deadzg/knowledge-share/Security/Gpg/gpg-basics.md

 # GPG Basics
 - Stands for GNU Privacy Guard
+- Public key: Distribute to everyone with whom the secure exchange of information needs to be done
+- Private key: Should not be shared with anyone else

 ## GPG vs PGP [1]
 - GPG is a re-write/upgraded version of PGP(Pretty Good Privacy)